-The installation of a basketball hoop at Boomerang Park will have positive social outcomes by increasing the recreational opportunities within existing open space.
+The installation of basketball hoops at Boomerang Park will have positive social outcome by increasing the recreational opportunities within existing open space.
 Environmental impacts are anticipated to be minor and will be managed in accordance with Council's environmental assessment framework.